 There is a folding table-tennis table, stacking chairs for 24 people and 5 folding tables.
 All can be cleared away leaving open space for other activities.
 There is an upright piano.
 There is an accessible toilet, and down 3 steps, a small kitchen with kettle and mugs.

 There is a locked cellar to the house, down steep and slippery steps.

 This is NOT available to Barmoor users.

 A paved path in front of the house leads to a verandah around the front door, which is a favourite outdoor sitting space.
-It extends to a semi-glazed area on the west side of the house with a sheltered clothes drying space.
+The semi-glazed area on the west side of the house has now been removed as it had deteriorated beyond recall, but it still provides a sheltered clothes-drying space.
 There is also an outside washing line.